 Amy from Saskatchewan asked, “I have all the fears I suspect most moms might have begun their homeschool, but I also have a sense of peace that has replaced my sense of dread when I sent him to school.
 Do you have any tips?”

-If I could share a cup of tea with Amy, these would be my first thoughts.
+If I could share a cup of tea with Amy, these would be my first thoughts for a guide to your first year of homeschool.

 Here’s a beginner’s guide to your first year of homeschool.